practicaltech/TechFest/2021/gathering_3/README(in progress).md

 <ol type='i'>
   <li>Find out what the symbol for a 'NO button' is in a schematic.
 You will need to google this.
 In functionality, it is similar to the SPST switch in the key above.</li>
   From looking at the symbol, how does the button interact with a circuit?
 Look back to the elements of a circuit.
-What does a circuit need?
+What does a circuit need for electricity to flow through it?
-  <li>Use a multimeter to measure the resistance between pins on the button.
+  <li>Turn the dial on your multimeter to continuity.
+Use the multimeter to measure the resistance between pins on the button.
 What is the resistance between two that are opposing vs. two that are on the same side?</li>
   <img width="600" height="600" src="https://user-images.githubusercontent.com/52707386/122598709-0bc72c80-d022-11eb-9452-df97fef5b4c5.jpg">

   <li>Incorporate the button into the circuit you made previously.
 Does it matter where you place it?
 Which pins do you need to connect to?</li>